drrobotk/drrobotk.github.io/aboutme.md

 {% include mathjax.html type="post" %}

 <a name="academia"></a>
-# Academia
+# Academia and Research

-I completed a MSci in Mathematics, with First Class Honours, and a PhD in Applied Mathematics and Theoretical Physics at [King's College London](https://www.kcl.ac.uk/).
+I completed an MSci in Mathematics, with First Class Honours, and a PhD in Applied Mathematics and Theoretical Physics at [King's College London](https://www.kcl.ac.uk/).

 <p align="center"><a href="https://www.kcl.ac.uk/"><img src="/assets/img/kcl.jpeg" alt="isolated" width="175"/></a></p>

+During my MSci, I scored highly in my mathematics modules, most notably gaining 99% in the linear algebra and partial differential equations with complex variables modules.
+In my second year as an undergraduate, I had written a paper under the advice of one of my professors, who thought that it was interesting enough to be posted on the [university website](https://web.archive.org/web/20100113041557/http://www.mth.kcl.ac.uk:80/courses/cm211.html) for the mathematics department.
+This gave me valuable experience on how to write a paper and investigate different mathematical techniques and ideas.

+The paper I wrote was on a new method to solve linear ordinary differential equations of any order with non-constant coefficients and certain classes of partial differential equations.
+As a result, by the recommendation of another professor and based on my academic record, I was able to attend the fourth year module, Fourier Analysis, for extra credit in my second year.

 For my MSci dissertation, I studied integrable quantum spin chains.
 This introduced me to quantum interaction models particularly the Heisenberg spin chain, which describes the nearest neighbour interaction of particles with spin-$\frac{1}{2}$  (i.e electrons) and naturally arises in the study of ferromagnetism.

 <p align="center">
 <img src="/assets/img/magnon.gif" alt="isolated" width="550"/>
 </p>

 These models have acquired growing importance in [quantum computing](https://doi.org/10.48550/arXiv.2207.09994) within the field of quantum information processing, mainly as a means of efficiently transferring information.
 It also gave me insights into various mathematical methods to diagonalize large square matrices which can grow exponentially according to the number of particles.